-Conservation Icons: Dr. Brian L. Cypher, UC Stanislaus.
-Urban canids (foxes, coyotes): Conservation and Conflict
+Conservation Icons Dr. Brian L. Cypher, UC Stanislaus– Urban canids: Conservation and Conflict

 He has been involved with research and conservation efforts on animals and plants in the San Joaquin Valley since 1990.
 Brian received a Ph.D. in Zoology from Southern Illinois University in 1991.
 He is the co-editor of Urban Carnivores: Ecology, Conflict, and Conservation, published by John Hopkins Press (2010).

-Cypher is the final of nine awe-inspiring speakers that are part of the 2017-18 Conservation Icons series that aims to educate, entertain and inspire change!
+Cypher is the final of nine awe-inspiring speakers that are part of the 2017-18 Conservation Iconsseries that aims to educate, entertain and inspire change!
+Nearly all of these presentations have sold out so don’t delay in purchasing today!

 Lindsay Wildlife Experience